DataSQRL/datasqrl.github.io/docs/getting-started/intro/data-sources.md

 A data source is a system that holds data and allows access to the data.
 DataSQRL supports many types of data sources: filesystems, cloud storage, database systems, queues, logs, and more.
 Check out the [full list of supported data sources](/docs/reference/sources/overview) which links to detailed information on how to connect them to DataSQRL.

-A data source is connected to the DataSQRL server via the [command line utility](/docs/reference/operations/cmd#sources) or through the [data source API](/docs/reference/sources/api).
 Connecting a data source tells the DataSQRL server where it can find data and how to access it.
 That's why connecting a data source is the first step for building data services with DataSQRL: without data sources there is no data to build with.

 ## Data Source Basics {#basics}